-According to Luke 6:45 our mouth will speak what our heart is full of and nothing is more convincing than a genuine enthusiasm about the things we have seen, heard, and experienced.
-This is our witness.
+According to Luke 6:45, our mouth will speak what our heart is full of, and nothing is more convincing than genuine enthusiasm about the things we have seen, heard, and experienced.
+Our experience with God is our witness.

-Earlier in Acts Chapter 4 Peter is being confronted for healing a man and preaching Jesus and His great love to the people.
-The Chief priests and rulers want to know by what power and whose name they are doing this.
+Earlier in Acts Chapter four, Peter is being confronted by the religious rulers about healing a man and preaching about Jesus and His great love to the people.
+The Chief priests and rulers wanted to know by what power and whose name they are doing this.
 Peter explains:

-Peter says that the foundation and cornerstone was Jesus showing the love of the father to fallen humanity and it was this love that they were rejecting.
-A man being made whole by being loved by God through His Son Jesus Christ is the foundation.
+Peter says that the foundation and cornerstone were Jesus showing the Father's love to fallen humanity, and it was this love that they were rejecting.
+A man is made whole by being loved by God through His Son Jesus Christ is the foundation.

-One last note I would like to make from Acts chapter 4 that is relevant to our study is this.
+One last note I would like to make from Acts chapter four relevant to our study is the following.

 Now when they saw the boldness of Peter and John, and perceived that they were uneducated and untrained men, they marveled.
 And they realized that they had been with Jesus.
-14 And seeing the man who had been healed standing with them, they could say nothing against it.
+And seeing the man who had been healed standing with them, they could say nothing against it.

-Do our lives give witness that we have been with Jesus.
-It is vital to the foundation of our structure (life) to be so permeated with His love from being in His presence that people marvel not because we are smart, funny, or pleasant to be around but that we emanate the scent of being around Him that reaches out to others.
-This love must be witnessed in our own lives in order to build a solid structure.
-The man standing with them healed and made whole by the sharing of this great news could not be argued with it was a firm foundation.
+Do our lives give witness that we have been with Jesus?
+It is vital to the foundation of our structure to be so permeated with His love from being in His presence that people marvel not because we are smart, funny, or pleasant to be around but that we emanate the scent of being around Him that reaches out to others.
+This love must be witnessed in our own lives to build a solid structure.
+The man standing with them who was healed and made whole, and sharing this great news could not be argued with it was a firm foundation.

 IFor we are to God the fragrance of Christ among those who are being saved and among those who are perishing.
 To the one we are the aroma of death leading to death, and to the other the aroma of life leading to life . . .

 This solid foundation is being laid and pulled together in Revelation.

-And they overcame him by the blood of the Lamb and by theword of their testimony, and they did not love their lives to the death. ~ Revelation 12:11
+And they overcame him by the blood of the Lamb and by the word of their testimony, and they did not love their lives to the death.

-- The word of their testimony (apostle foundation) built upon this chief cornerstone is the sharing of this love with others by those who have been witnesses to it by experience.
+- The word of their testimony (Apostle foundation) built upon this chief cornerstone is sharing this love with others by those who have been witnesses to it by experience.

-- And they loved not their lives even unto death (apostle foundation) solidifying the whole thing is the knowing of this love so deeply that their own lives were inconsequential in comparison to living for Him.
+- And they loved not their lives even unto death (Apostle foundation) solidifying the whole thing is the knowledge of this love so profoundly that their own lives were inconsequential in comparison to living for Him.

-We might be tempted to think that these were special men and had something maybe we don't.
+We might be tempted to think that these were special men and had something that perhaps we don't.